 Jo Adams – Treasurer

-I work for UNISON, the public services union, as the Regional Women’s and Equalities’ Officer.
-My job is primarily about empowering women; ensuring their voices are heard, and that the union campaigns on issues that are relevant to women.
-For over 20 years I was a probation officer, supervising offenders, including sex offenders.
-I also had a specific role liaising with victims of sexual and violent crimes.
-As a Trustee, I am committed to ensuring the charity continues to thrive and provide a much-needed service to women in Gloucestershire.
+As a Probation Officer for over 20 years I supervised offenders, including sex offenders.
+I have also had a specific role liaising with victims of sexual and violent crimes.
+During the last 11 years my focus has been primarily on empowering women and ensuring their voices are heard and as a Trustee, I am committed to ensuring the charity continues to thrive and provide a much-needed service to women in Gloucestershire.

 “I work for a humanitarian aid organisation on issues of violence in conflict and post-conflict environments in African countries.
 The focus is on improving responses to survivors and protection mechanisms for refugee women and girls.
 Whether in conflict zones, or in Gloucestershire, I see the same issues for survivors – the myths, the minimising, legal responses that protect perpetrators, the stigma and the sense of shame.
 Survivors must be heard and supported to make sense of what has happened to them in ways that challenge the woman-blaming myths that surround rape and sexual abuse.
 Gloucestershire Rape and Sexual Abuse Support’s specialist services are critical in changing public opinion, policy and modelling best practice; we really hear what women tell us, and we can represent them.

 “I am a Human Resources (HR) Manager within the NHS in Gloucestershire and a Chartered Member of the Chartered Institute of Personnel and Development, with more than 10 years’ experience in a wide range of HR issues including recruitment, organisational change, employment law and policy development.
 I want to use my skills to help Gloucestershire Rape and Sexual Abuse Support empower and support women and girls who are survivors of sexual assault or rape